phetdam/c-npy-demo/README.rst

 and C APIs that also serves as an example project for writing a C extension module that uses the `NumPy C API`__.
 I personally went through a decent amount of pain, sweat, and tears to get this working, so I hope this will be useful example for one interested in doing something similar.
-However, I do think it's generally best to decouple C and Python code as much as possible, so for example, if you want speed increases by doing computations in C code, you should allocate memory in Python, pass pointers to your foreign C code using `ctypes`__, and then have your C function write to the memory allocated by the Python interpreter.
+However, I think it's generally best to decouple C and Python code as much as possible, so for example, if you to do computations in C code for speed increases, you should allocate memory in Python, pass pointers to your C code using `ctypes`__, and then have your C function write to the memory allocated by the Python interpreter.
 Since the `GIL`__ is released when calling foreign C code, you can then multithread using OpenMP, etc.

 .. [#] Attributed to Sir Tony Hoare, popularized by Donald Knuth.